E-Rick/Emetrics/README.md

 REDIRECT_DOMAIN=http://localhost:3000
 ```

-The Front end, located in the client folder, also requires a .env file for the Stipe Payment modal to work
+The front end, located in the client folder, also requires a .env file for the Stipe Payment modal to work

 ```shell
 cd client